impliedchaos/blog/_posts/2018-3-07-2-comics-movies-guidelines.md

 ## Actor and Character Guidelines
 1. In general roles as an extra don't count.
    1. Usually roles without a character name don't count.
    1. However, some can.
 For example, Peter Mensah's "Messenger" role in _300_ was pretty important, and would definitely count.
-Michael Jai White's "Audience Man" in _Teenage Mutant Ninja Turtles_ wouldn't.
+Michael Jai White's "Audience Man" in _Teenage Mutant Ninja Turtles II_ wouldn't.
 1. Actors only.
 Stan Lee and Frank Miller cameos don't count.